Emergency Dentist Longview, TX

 • If bleeding is present, apply pressure with a clean cloth or gauze to the affected area.

-• If a tooth is knocked out, rinse it with water and try to reposition it in the socket.
-If you cannot put the tooth back in the socket, place it in a container of milk and bring it with you to your dentist appointment.
+• If you knock out a tooth, rinse it with water.
+Then, try to reposition it in the socket.
+If you cannot put the tooth back in the socket, place it in a container of saliva and bring it with you to your dentist appointment.

 • Use over-the-counter pain relievers to manage pain or swelling.